Arrow-right Camera

 City: Spokane, Washington

 Education: Graduated from Central Valley High School in 1975.
-Graduated from Spokane Falls Community College and Eastern Washington University.
-Earned master's degree in education from Capella University and business degree from Ashford University.
+Graduated from Spokane Falls Community College and attended Eastern Washington University before transferring to Ashford University to complete bachelor's degree in organizational management and master’s degree in business with an emphasis in human resources.
+Also earned a master's degree in education from Capella University.

 Work experience: Former manager of Valley Empire Collection.
-Has run day cares, including Rainbow Connection Daycare, for 32 years.
+Has run day cares, including Rainbow Connection Daycare, for decades.

 Contact information